 The relationship between a Mayor and Councillors is critical to good governance.
+Elected Members are part of a team elected by the community to work collectively in the best interest of the whole community.
 An effective relationship between the Mayor and Councillors will help to promote the successful delivery of the Strategic Plan and the credibility of the City.